Bloch's theorem (complex analysis): Statement

 Bloch's theorem states that there is a disk S ⊂ D on which f is biholomorphic and f(S) contains a disk with radius 1/72.

 Landau's theorem

 If f is a holomorphic function in the unit disk with the property |f′(0)| = 1, then let L_{f} be the radius of the largest disk contained in the image of f.

 Landau's theorem states that there is a constant L defined as the infimum of L_{f} over all such functions f, and that L is greater than Bloch's constant L ≥ B.

 This theorem is named after Edmund Landau.

 Valiron's theorem

 Bloch's theorem was inspired by the following theorem of Georges Valiron:

 Theorem.
 If f is a non-constant entire function then there exist disks D of arbitrarily large radius and analytic functions φ in D such that f(φ(z)) = z for z in D.

-Bloch's theorem corresponds to Valiron's theorem via the so-called Bloch's principle.
+Bloch's theorem corresponds to Valiron's theorem via the Bloch's principle.